Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 1.3.1 Setting your LATEX processor

-There are still a few reasons some users stay with pdfLATEX or even the original LATEX.
+There are still a few reasons some users stay with XƎLATEX, pdfLATEX, or even the original LATEX.
 These include:

 • some specific packages still rely on raw Postscript features which need DVI-to-Postscript conversion first, before the PS output can be converted to PDF; and some DVI-to-Postscript converters cannot handle the (eXtended DVi (XDV)) format produced by XƎLATEX;

-• there are some other toolchains which depend on DVI files;
+• there are some older publishing toolchains which depend on DVI files;

-• some older editors do not yet make it possible to select XƎLATEX or LuaLATEX as the processor.
+• some older (and very new) editors do not yet make it possible to select LuaLATEX as the processor.

 1.3.2 Setting your bibliographic processor

-There is a separate but closely related setting to choose the bibliographic formatter (old-style BIBTEX using .bst style files or the more recent biblatex package) and which bibliographic processor to use (bibtex or biber).
-If your documents don’t use bibliographic references, this will not be a concern for you.
+There are two separate but closely related settings to make: a ) the bibliographic formatter (package) which determines how your citations and references look (old-style BIBTEX using .bst style files or the more recent biblatex package) and b ) the bibliographic processor (program) which performs the extraction of references from your database and sorts them into order (old-style bibtex or the more recent biber).
+If your documents don’t use bibliographic references, this will not be a concern for you, and you can skip this section.

 Exercise 1.3 — Set your LATEX and BIBTEX processors

-1. Open your LATEX editor or online LATEX service and set the processor to be XƎLATEX.
+1. Open your LATEX editor or online LATEX service and set the processor to be LuaLATEX.

 In most cases this is a configuration setting in the menus or drop-downs (see Figure 1.2 above for examples).